Teach Each Other Mondays

 Share your practice

-Within the format we currently use, each Teach Each Other Monday features one guest artist.
-And we would like you to be one of them.
-If you can imagine to share your practice with a crowd of performers, professionals and enthusiasts for an hour on a Monday morning, this is how to do it.
-Talk to us about exercises, research practices, rehearsal methods, games, songs, dances and anything you’d like to try out.
-Please keep in mind that whatever you propose should be accessible for anyone and not require any particular education or ability.
+Each Teach Each Other Monday features a guest artist, duo or group.
+We would like you to be one of them!
+Share your practice with a crowd of performers, professionals and enthusiasts for one hour on a Monday morning.
+Bring your favorite exercises, research practices, rehearsal methods, games, songs, dances or anything else you’d like to try out with others in a low threshhold, flat hierarchies setting.
+Only rule: Everything must be accessible for anyone, regardless of experience, education or ability.

-Please write to us at email@example.com to find out what we can do together.
+Write to us at email@example.com to find out what we can do together!